cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 Cosmos addresses **two types of scalability**:

-* **horizontal scalability** - scaling by adding more machines to a network, and
+* **Horizontal scalability**: Scaling by adding similar machines to the network.
+When scaling out, horizontally, the network can accept more nodes to participate in the state replication, consensus observation, and any activity that queries the state.
-* **vertical scalability** - scaling by adding more computational power to a network, i.e. improving the components.
+* **Vertical scalability**: Scaling by improving the network's components so as to increase its computational power.
+When scaling up, vertically, the network can accept more transactions, and any activity that modifies the state.

-In a blockchain context, vertical scalability is achieved through optimization of, for example, the consensus mechanism and applications running on the chain.
-One scales the blockchain itself by increasing the number of transactions being processed.
-Cosmos achieves vertical scalability with the help of the Tendermint BFT, as it increases the number of transactions per second.
-Cosmos currently conducts transactions in seven seconds.
-The only remaining bottleneck is then the application.
+In a blockchain context, vertical scalability is typically achieved through optimization of the consensus mechanism and applications running on the chain.
+On the consensus side, Cosmos achieves vertical scalability with the help of the Tendermint BFT.
+For instance, the Cosmos Hub currently conducts transactions in seven seconds.
+In a single blockchain context, the only remaining bottleneck is then the application.

-Consensus mechanism and application optimization can only take one so far.
-To surpass the limits of vertical scalability, Cosmos' multi-chain architecture allows for an application to run parallel on different chains while being operated by the same validator set.
-This horizontal scalability theoretically allows for infinite scalability.
+Consensus mechanism and application optimization of one blockchain can only take one so far.
+To overcome the limits of vertical scalability, Cosmos' multi-chain architecture allows for **one application to run in parallel** on different chains, all the while being operated by the same validator set.
+This inter-chain horizontal scalability theoretically allows for infinite vertical-like scalability.

 <HighlightBox type="info">